Top 5 Most Common Medical Malpractice Cases in Turkey and How to Handle Them

 How to Respond:

-- Document the Outcome – Take high-resolution, dated photographs of the results.
+- Document the outcome.
+Take clear, dated photos of your results.

-- Seek Corrective Care – Consult a reputable surgeon for evaluation and possible repair.
+- Seek corrective care.
+Talk to a trusted surgeon about your options for evaluation and possible repair.

-- Contact a Lawyer Immediately – Cosmetic malpractice often requires expert testimony to explain how the standard of care was breached.
+- Contact a lawyer right away.
+Cosmetic malpractice cases often need expert opinions to show how the standard of care was not met.

 4. Medication Errors

-Medication errors can occur at any stage of treatment—during prescription, preparation, or administration.
+Medication errors can happen at any stage of treatment, such as when prescribing, preparing, or giving the medicine.

 Common examples include: